walterxie/MEP-tutorial/README.md

 </figure>
 <br>

-The configuration here indicates we are using one individual substitution model (including site model) at each partition, but making all partitions share one molecular clock model and one tree prior.

 ### Tip dates

-By default all the taxa are assumed to have a date of zero (i.e. the sequences are assumed to be sampled at the same time).
-In this case, the RSVA sequences have been sampled at various dates going back to the 1950s.
+By default all the taxa are assumed to have a date of zero (i.e., the sequences are assumed to be sampled at the same time).
+In our case, the RSVA sequences have been sampled at various dates going back to the 1950s.
 The actual year of sampling is given in the name of each taxon and we could simply edit the value in the `Date` column of the table to reflect these.

+Knowing the absolute times of sampling and having samples taken over time -- rather than all samples having been collected only at the present moment -- is crucial because otherwise we can't tell the rate `r` and time `t` apart, where both contribute to the accumulated evolutionary change, `D = r * t`.
+We could obtain any value of `D` as the result of (`1/2r * 2t`) or (`2r * 1/2t`), etc. Can you see how `r` and `t` will be conflated?
+We thus need to have one or more samples taken at known absolute `t` values to be able to disentangle `r` and `t`.
+This is called "calibrating" the tree.

-However, if the taxa names contain the calibration information, then a convenient way to specify the dates of the sequences in BEAUti is to click the checkbox `Use tip dates` and then click the `Auto-configure` button at the top right of the `Tip Dates` panel.
+Back to our data, when taxa names contain the calibration information, as is our case, then a convenient way to specify the dates of the sequences in to let BEAUti figure it out.
+You can do that by clicking the checkbox `Use tip dates`, and then clicking the `Auto-configure` button at the top right of the `Tip Dates` panel.
 This will make a dialog box appear.